-- Parents will be invited to attend termly review meetings with the class teacher and their child in order to monitor/ review the effectiveness of the support and the impact on the child's progress. - A new the plan will then be drawn up and added to the ongoing Individual Provision Map. - Parents will be given copies of all notes recorded at the review.
+Parents will be invited to attend review meetings with the class teacher and their child in order to monitor/ review the effectiveness of the support and the impact on the child's progress at least termly.

+- A new the plan will then be drawn up and added to the ongoing Individual Provision Plan. - Parents will be given copies of all notes recorded at the review.